plasmaster09/multipurpose-data-storage/README.md

     - "Edit Item" form inside the modal - similar to the "Add Item" form in `stuff.html` with an additional input for description | [form inputs documentation](https://materializecss.com/text-inputs.html )

 > A great way to see what Materialize is doing for the page is to temporarily remove or comment out the links to the Materialize CSS/JS.

+You may notice that our prototype currently lack a navigation bar (aka "navbar") which is a common feature of many webapps, displaying at the top of every page.
+This omission is only temporary but purposeful - we will add one later when we have better techniques for reducing code repetition.
+However, if you wanted to add one now, you can read the [Materialize navbar documentation](https://materializecss.com/navbar.html).

+### (1.2.2) Custom CSS features

 In both the `stuff.html` and `item.html` pages, there is a small internal CSS stylesheet to set a few custom styles.
 The CSS is identical for both pages.